OptiLIME: Optimized LIME Explanations for Diagnostic Computer Algorithms: Methodology

 \subsection{Relationship between Stability, Adherence and Kernel Width}

-Since the kernel width represents the main hyper-parameter of LIME, we wish to understand how Stability and Adherence vary wrt to it. \\ From the theory, we have few helpful results: \begin{itemize} \item Taylor Theorem \cite{greene_econometric_2003} gives a linear approximation for any differentiable function, calculated in a given point.
-The approximation error depends on the distance from the point in which the error is evaluated and the given point. \\ Thus, if we assume the ML function to be differentiable in the neighbourhood of $x^{(ref)}$, the adherence of the linear model is expected to be inversely proportional to the width of the neighbourhood, i.e. to the kernel width.
+Since the kernel width represents the main hyper-parameter of LIME, we wish to understand how Stability and Adherence vary wrt to it. \\ From the theory, we have few helpful results: \begin{itemize} \item Taylor Theorem \cite{greene_econometric_2003} gives a polynomial approximation for any differentiable function, calculated in a given point.
+If we truncate the formula to the first degree polynomial, we obtain a linear function, its approximation error depends on the distance from the point in which the error is evaluated and the given point. \\ Thus, if we assume the ML function to be differentiable in the neighbourhood of $x^{(ref)}$, the adherence of the linear model is expected to be inversely proportional to the width of the neighbourhood, i.e. to the kernel width.
+This is true since the approximation error depends on the distance from the two points, namely the neighbourhood size.

 \item in Linear Regression, the standard deviation of the coefficients is inversely correlated to the standard deviation of the $\mathbf{X}$ variables \cite{greene_econometric_2003}. \\ The stability of the explanations depends on the spread of the $\mathbf{X}$ variables in our weighted dataset.
 We then expect the kernel width and Stability to be directly proportional. \end{itemize}